Joel Wayne

 Highlights

-- Favorite NPR memory is driving around late at night listening to Echoes
+- Fave NPR memory is driving around at night in high school, listening to Echoes

 - Got my first three tattoos on an episode of You Know The Place